 Simple free exercise routine for seniors

-To get started with your strength training we are going to show you a super simple exercises routine that should take you around half an hour to perform.
+To get started with your strength training I’m going to show you a super simple exercises routine that should take you around half an hour to perform.
 You should do this routine at least twice a week but three times would be perfect in the start until you have gained some serious strength.

-Firstly we will be performing a full body split.
+Firstly you will be performing a full body split.
 This means you will do exercises for the whole body in the same workout.
 The exercises we will be performing are the ones we showed you before, in this exact order:

 - Romanian deadlift